 It may seem puzzling that Madison Square Garden is located on 8th Avenue and 31st Street, no where near Madison Avenue or Madison Square Park, but the current Madison Square Garden is actually the fourth building to have that name.
 The first building -- Madison Square Garden I opened on Memorial Day in 1879 and was located between Fifth and Madison Avenues from 26th to 27th Streets.

-While the avid sports fan may enjoy this tour, to experience the real energy of Madison Square Garden, I would recommend buying tickets to see an actual event at the arena or theater.
-I think most kids would be very bored on this tour and wouldn't recommend it for families.
+While the avid sports fan may enjoy this tour, to experience the real energy of Madison Square Garden, you'll be better off buying tickets to see an actual event at the arena or theater.
+Most kids would be very bored on this tour.

 - Tour Highlights: Arena & Theater, team locker rooms, private suites, Club Bar & Grill

 - The tour lasts approximately an hour and is offered from 9:30 a.m. - 3 p.m.
 7 days a week.

 - All Access Tour Price: Adults: $26.95; Children (12 & under): $19.95

 - Purchase same day tickets at the MSG Tour Shop to the right of the box office.

 - Tickets can be purchased in advance via Ticketmaster, but the fees are high and it's not necessary.
 (There is often a code on the Ticketmaster page for a discount which can save you about the same amount as the fees cost.)

 - Closest Subway to Madison Square Garden: 1/2/3 or A/C/E to 34th Street/Penn Station

 - The tour includes some stairs, but they can accommodate guests needing elevators.